nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This example is a follow-up of [`removing a Tag`](#removing-a-tag-from-a-contact-tag-remove).
 Feel free to replace `Test2` with any existing tag.
 </div>

-2. Press `Enter` on your keyboard.
-3. You should now see `Tag deleted: [Test2]` in the Command result box just like the image below.
+2. You should now see `Tag deleted: [Test2]` in the Command result box just like the image below.

 (insert successful deletion og `Test2` tag)

-4. Wonderful!
+3. Wonderful!
 You have successfully deleted a tag.

 ### Viewing tags `[Coming soon in v1.5]`